I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3dwddm1-3ddi-tiledresourcebarrier.md

 <p>The Direct3D runtime performs minimal validation of parameters.</p>

 ## -remarks
 <p>Apps can use tiled resources to reuse tiles in different resources.
 But a device and driver might not be able to determine whether some memory in a tile pool that was just rendered to is now being used for reading.</p>

 <p>The Direct3D runtime calls <i>TiledResourceBarrier</i> to inform the driver that operations issued to the resource before the call must complete before any accesses that occur after the call using a different tiled resource that shares the same memory.</p>

-<p>Either or both of the <i>hTiledResourceAccessBeforeBarrier</i> and <i>hTiledResourceAccessAfterBarrier</i> parameters (before or after the barrier) can be <b>NULL</b>. <b>NULL</b> before the barrier means that all tiled resource accesses before the barrier must complete before the resource specified after the barrier can be referenced by the GPU. <b>NULL</b> after the barrier means that any tiled resources accessed after the barrier can only be executed by the GPU after accesses to the tiled resources before the barrier are finished.
-If both are <b>NULL</b>, all previous tiled resource accesses must be complete before any subsequent tiled resource access can proceed.</p>

-<p>If no calls are made to <i>TiledResourceBarrier</i>,
-                     the driver can assume that accesses to different tiled resources do not conflict with each other.</p>

-<p>Apps can use tiled resources to reuse tiles in different resources.
-But a device and driver might not be able to determine whether some memory in a tile pool that was just rendered to is now being used for reading.</p>

-<p>The Direct3D runtime calls <i>TiledResourceBarrier</i> to inform the driver that operations issued to the resource before the call must complete before any accesses that occur after the call using a different tiled resource that shares the same memory.</p>